stark-t/PAI/README.md

 For training the models on a GPU cluster see our steps documented at https://github.com/stark-t/PAI/tree/main/scripts/cluster#readme

+The script used for model evaluation is `./scripts/evaluate.py`.
+Scripts named as `untils_*.py` contain helper functions.

 For using our trained weights, see the suggestions at https://github.com/stark-t/PAI/tree/main/detectors#readme

 # Data